Discovering that you have a bed bug infestation is nothing short of a nightmare.

 This is a rarer situation.

-But there have been reported cases where the origin of the infestation started with the family pet.
+However, there have been reported cases where the origin of the infestation started with the family pet.

 Fleas are the more likely insect to affect your outdoor pets, but bed bugs are avid hitchhikers, and will go to great lengths to infest a home.